viritin/flow-viritin/README.md

  * EnumSelect
  * ElementCollectionField a field to edit e.g. List<Address> type structure
  * ~LocalDateTimeField for editing LocalDateTime objects with Binder~ Use DateTimePicker from core, that is available these days.
+ * VLocalDateTimePicker and VLocalDatePicker who use the month names from the selected locale.
  * Text [Selection API](https://javadoc.dokku1.parttio.org/in.virit/viritin/2.5.2/org/vaadin/firitin/components/textfield/SelectionApi.html) (selectAll, getCursorPosition setSelection, getSelection et al.) for inputs that are based on keyboard input.
 Essentials to fine tune the UX of "pro user views".

 ### Uncategorised helpers